Removing Patients from Practice Lists

 - Persistent or vexatious complaints or litigation may destroy doctor-patient relationship

-GPs have the right to request that any patient should be removed from their lists.
+GPs have the right to request that any patient should be removed from their lists where a written warning has been issued in the preceding 12 month period.
 Where a practice has reasonable grounds to remove the patient from its list of patients, it must inform the primary care organisation in writing, and must notify the patient in writing of the reasons for removal.
 However, where the practice believes that it is not appropriate to give specific reasons, it is sufficient to state that there has been an irrevocable breakdown in the relationship between the practice and the patient.
 Care should be taken to ensure that the reasons given are factual, and that the tone of the letter is polite and suitably informative.
 There has been increasing publicity surrounding this (see below) and we would always suggest practices contact us for advice if they are considering removing a patient from their list.

 Violence or threatening behaviour by the patient........implies a total abrogation by the patient of any responsibility towards the doctor and will normally result in removal from the list.
 As well as having a right to protect themselves, GPs have a duty as employers to protect their staff.
 (BMA)